 One downfall of this trend is to purchase existing pictures.
 Make sure you create your own images.
 After all you want to create an authentic experience.

 Recently we have also noticed a strong increase in using video on website development.
-Beside the fact that by 2021, 80% of the world’s internet traffic will be video according to Cisco Visual Networking Index (VNI) Complete Forecast.
+Beside the fact that by this year, 80% of the world’s internet traffic will be video according to Cisco Visual Networking Index (VNI) Complete Forecast.

 Videos are a great way to introduce your business in a fun and entertaining way.
 Emotions and ideas can be communicated much more authentic through a video.
 The downside so far has definitely been the heavy loading time of the pages with video content.